This page provides answers to some frequently asked questions (FAQs).

 Can a device have a different user interface and still be compatible?

 The Android Compatibility Program determines whether a device can run third-party applications.
 The user interface components shipped with a device (such as home screen, dialer, and color scheme) don't generally have much effect on third-party apps.
 As such, device builders are free to customize the user interface.
-The Compatibility Definition Document restricts the degree to which OEMs may alter the system user interface for areas that impact third-party apps.
+The Compatibility Definition Document restricts the degree to which OEMs are permitted to alter the system user interface for areas that impact third-party apps.

 When are compatibility definitions released for new Android versions?